growthbook/growthbook/packages/back-end/README.md

 ### Adding new permissions

-If you need to add new permissions, you'll need to update the `src/util/organization.util.ts` file in a couple places:

-- Add your permission to either the `GLOBAL_PERMISSIONS`, `PROJECT_SCOPED_PERMISSIONS`, or `ENV_SCOPED_PERMISSIONS` constant
+In `src/util/permission-constants.ts`, add the permission to either the `GLOBAL_PERMISSIONS`, `PROJECT_SCOPED_PERMISSIONS`, or `ENV_SCOPED_PERMISSIONS` constant.

-- In the `getRoles` function, add the permission to all roles that should have access to it
+Update `src/util/organization.util.ts` file `getRoles` function, add the permission to all roles that should have access to it.

 You'll also need to update the front-end `services/UserContext.tsx` and add it to the `DEFAULT_PERMISSIONS` constant.